-Certain groups are more likely to develop aggressive forms of prostate cancer, including African-American men and men who carry certain inherited genetic mutations such as BRCA1, BRCA2, and HOXB13.
+Certain groups are more likely to develop aggressive forms of prostate cancer, including African-Americans and people who carry certain inherited genetic mutations such as:

-Most men with prostate cancer don’t always have a family history of the disease.
-But having a father or brother with prostate cancer more than doubles your risk.
+People with prostate cancer don’t always have a family history of the disease.
+But having a close relative with prostate cancer more than

-If you’ve previously been diagnosed with prostate cancer, be sure to tell your doctor if you have any new symptoms, even if you’ve completed treatment.
+If you’ve previously been diagnosed with prostate cancer, be sure to tell your doctor if you develop any new symptoms, even if you’ve completed treatment.

 - CT scans